pedro-javierf/NTRGhidra/README.md

 # Installation

-If you just want to instal the loader into a Ghidra installation:
+If you just want to install the loader into a existing Ghidra installation:

 1. Download the .zip from releases OR build the project.
 2. Put the .zip into the GHIDRA_INSTALL_DIR/Extensions/Ghidra folder